 it just like the previous case - resulting in a '.h264'-format file.

 The (command-line) application "djifix"

-will repair a corrupt DJI video file.
+will repair many corrupt DJI video files.

 Note that this software is intended only for repairing a corrupt video file

 that was generated by the DJI

 Phantom, Mavic, Spark, or Inspire